thedonutdan/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ ls Hello.java
 Hello.java
 ```
-Here we can see that when we give `ls` a valid filename as an argument the command will return the name of the file.
+The current working directory is `~/lecture1` Here we can see that when we give `ls` a valid filename as an argument the command will return the name of the file.
+This is not an error as the exit code given when we run this specific command is 0, indicating successful execution.

 **`ls` with no arguments**
 Output: